czsquizer/esx_advancedgarage/README.md

 # About esx_advancedgarage:
-Advanced Garage System for ESX V1 Final or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/)) edited (forked) by Squizer#3020 & Ice Cube 🧊#7557
+Advanced Garage System for ESX Legacy - Made by Human Tree92 edited (forked) by Squizer#3020 & Ice Cube 🧊#7557

 # From update of debug and other shit.. this script didn't be tested on live server..